mariush2/project-euler/README.md

 # Project-euler

-This repo contains my (shitty) solutions to the project-euler problems.
+This repo contain my (shitty) solutions to the project-euler problems.

 I started doing them in Python, but moved on to using Julia.